HoloFoundation/HoloCollectionView/README.md

 // etc.
 ```

-The `holo_makeItems:` method is used to create a list of items.
-Each `item` is a `cell`. **More properties provided for item see: [HoloCollectionViewItemMaker.h](https://github.com/HoloFoundation/HoloCollectionView/blob/master/HoloCollectionView/Classes/HoloMaker/Item/HoloCollectionViewItemMaker.h) and [HoloCollectionItemMaker.h](https://github.com/HoloFoundation/HoloCollectionView/blob/master/HoloCollectionView/Classes/HoloMaker/Item/HoloCollectionItemMaker.h)**
+The `holo_makeItems:` method is used to create a list of items **with a default section**.
+Each `item` is a `cell`. **More properties provided for item see: [HoloCollectionViewItemMaker.h](https://github.com/HoloFoundation/HoloCollectionView/blob/master/HoloCollectionView/Classes/Maker/Item/HoloCollectionViewItemMaker.h) and [HoloCollectionItemMaker.h](https://github.com/HoloFoundation/HoloCollectionView/blob/master/HoloCollectionView/Classes/Maker/Item/HoloCollectionItemMaker.h)**

 #### Requirements for cell